nais/doc/docs/device/install.md

 ### macOS

 !!! info
-    The below commands should be safe to run as-is, you'll encounter "Insufficient access"-like error messages if you lack sufficient privileges.
+    The below commands should be safe to run as-is.
+    The terminal will reply with "Insufficient access"-like error messages if you lack sufficient privileges.
     Try them one by one.

 Run the below commands in a terminal.